Attempted assassination of Andy Warhol: Hospitalization

-Arrest and legal proceedings
+Arrest, legal proceedings, and psychiatric evaluations

+Solanas' surrender and arrest

-Around 8 p.m. on the same day of the attack, Solanas turned herself into a policeman at the intersection of Seventh Avenue and 47th Street near Times Square.
-Solanas told authorities she shot Warhol because "I am a flower child.
+At around 8 p.m. on June 3, Solanas turned herself in to a police officer at the intersection of Seventh Avenue and 47th Street in Manhattan, near Times Square.
+She told authorities that she shot Warhol because "I am a flower child.
 He had too much control over my life."
-While being booked at the 13th Precinct, she told reporters to read her SCUM Manifesto.
-"That'll tell you what I am and what I stand for," she added.
+While being booked at the 13th Precinct, she told reporters to read the SCUM Manifesto: "That'll tell you what I am and what I stand for."

-Solanas showed no remorse before Judge David Getzoff in Criminal Court on June 4, 1968.
-"I have nothing to regret.
+Appearing before Judge David Getzoff in court on June 4, Solanas showed no remorse: "I have nothing to regret.
 I feel sorry for nothing.
-He was going to do something to me which would have ruined me," she said.
-She added that there were reports that "I shot him because he wouldn't produce my play.
+He was going to do something to me which would have ruined me."
+Addressing conflicting accounts of her motive, she added that reports claimed, "I shot him because he wouldn't produce my play.
 It was for the opposite reason.
 He has a legal claim on my work."
-Solanas was arraigned on a "weapons charge and two counts of attempted murder."
-Judge Getzoff intended to quickly conduct a preliminary "psychoing" on Solanas "in view of the defendant's conduct," but no psychiatrist was present.
+She was arraigned on a weapons charge and two counts of attempted murder.
+Getzoff intended to conduct a preliminary "psychoing" in light of her conduct, but no psychiatrist was present, and she was ordered held overnight without bail pending a further hearing.
 She was then ordered to be detained overnight without bail pending another hearing the following day.
-Solanas was sent to Bellevue Hospital in Manhattan for a psychiatric examination to ascertain if she should have further testing.
-Subsequently, she underwent psychiatric tests at Elmhurst General Hospital in Queens.